AndriusSab/Hangman_Flask/README.md

    This will start the development server, and you can access the Hangman game by opening your web browser and navigating to `http://localhost:5000`.

-Adjust the placeholders (such as `your-username`) with the actual information specific to your project.